ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 A *fold operation* is the most general of iterations.
 The iterated function takes two arguments: an *accumulator* and the structure *element* at hand, with which it then produces a new accumulator.
-This enables to have a partial result that becomes complete when the traversal of the data structure is over.
+This enables having a partial result that becomes complete when the traversal of the data structure is over.

 <!--DOCUSAURUS_CODE_TABS-->